 - Name: United States.

 Segments are like dynamic filters that allow you to dissect traffic quickly.
-Default Segments, like New Users and Direct Traffic, are standard in all Google Analytics accounts.
+Default Segments, like New Users and Direct Traffic, are standard in all Analytics accounts.
 Use Segments to filter for specific traffic, like users who have made a purchase, or spend more than a certain amount of time on your site.

 Flow reports support only session-based segments.
 User-based segments are disabled for flow reports.
 You can apply only a single segment to a flow report.

 Use the arrows to pan right and left.
 You can also grab and drag the screen with your mouse to pan.
 Use the + and - slider to zoom (make the nodes and connections smaller or larger).
 Click the home icon to return to the starting view.